-Crisp fall mornings, leaves turning colors, the sweet scent of PSL’s in the air… it all makes me want to do one thing: turn on the oven.
-Every October, as the quiet and stillness of fall settle in, I realize how much I’ve missed baking and roasting since spring (because using the oven in August is just silly, except for this eggplant recipe).
+Crisp fall mornings, leaves turning colors, the sweet scent of PSL’s in the air… it all makes me want to do one thing: bake.
+Every October, as the quiet and stillness of fall settle in, my urge to bake sweets becomes irresistible.

-These healthy vegan carrot pumpkin muffins are perfect for fall!
-They’re made with whole grain flour, olive oil, and zero processed sugar.
+These healthy, vegan carrot pumpkin muffins are perfect for fall!
+Made with whole grain flour, olive oil, and zero processed sugar.